 Sustainability.
-Site plans should adhere to the principle of Low Impact Development (strategies designed to mimic natural hydrologic function by reducing stormwater runoff and increasing groundwater recharge and pollutant treatment) for the treatment of stormwater runoff, protection of the underlying aquifer, and protection of the environment to the maximum extent possible.
+Site plans should adhere to the principle of Low Impact Development for the treatment of stormwater runoff, protection of the underlying aquifer, and protection of the environment to the maximum extent possible.

 Shared Driveways.
 Shared driveways along Routes 302 should be installed where feasible to reduce the number of curb cuts and provide a safer vehicular and pedestrian environment.